How do I schedule an appointment?

 Do you have a licensed Veterinarian performing the surgery?

 Yes.
-Our veterinarian is Dr. Robert Richie who received his degree from Auburn University College of Veterinary Medicine and has been practicing veterinarian medicine for over 23 years.
+Our veterinarian is Dr. Rachel M. Lampley who received her degree from Auburn University College of Veterinary Medicine and has been practicing veterinarian medicine for over 23 years.
 We also have an experienced and licensed staff of vet techs and assistants to care for your pet while they are at our clinic.

 Will my pet have to undergo anesthesia?